bootdotdev/blog/content/backend/learn-frontend-or-backend-first.md

 {{< cta2 >}}

-## The tech-stack for front-end is smaller
+## The tech stack for front-end is smaller

 One point in favor of starting with front-end development is that the amount of technologies you need to learn is fewer, at least by a bit.
 For example, the critical technologies and concepts for many front-end devs include: